BBJIM/create-bar-project/src/Resources/Clients/Shared/docs/Mobx.md

 This project can use Mobx library for global state(one source of truth) management.
-It use version 4, because of ie compatibility. when this project was written a version 6 came out, consider useing that instead- its kind of the same thing only the syntax is different, and maybe behind the scenes it works better. for more information, see https:// mobx.js.org/README.html
+It use version 4, because of IE compatibility. when this project was written a version 6 came out, consider useing that instead- its kind of the same thing only the syntax is different, and maybe behind the scenes it works better. for more information, see https://mobx.js.org/README.html

 -   Mobx is composed out from stores. store is a class that manage some state thats relevant to it, for example the ui store is responsible for